minhminh18/detectCheckerboard/README.md

   * model.ckpt-{checkpoint_number}.data-0000-of-00001,
   * model.ckpt-{checkpoint_number}.meta, and
   * model.ckpt-{checkpoint_number}.ckpt.index.

     They record the information of the training process including weights.
 If a training process in postponed unintentionaly, it can be continue from the previous saved checkpoint.

+* <path_to_the_checkpoint> indicates the path including your downloaded model.
 6. Run training, data folder contains the *train.record* file
 ```bash
     cd ../..
     python models/research/object_detection/train.py --logtostderr --train_dir=/<path_to_the_project>/data/\
         --pipeline_config_path=/<path_to_the_project>/training/pipeline.config
 ```
-In this project, the *pipeline_config* can be found under *'data'* folder
+In this project, the *pipeline_config* can be found under *'data'* folder.
+The folder containing the checkpoint should be different from the **--train_dir**.

 7. Stop the training with Ctrl+C when the loss reaches approximately 1.